Kyle Julius: Saigon Heat

-Fraser Valley Bandits
+Vancouver Bandits

-On December 5, 2019, the Fraser Valley Bandits of the Canadian Elite Basketball League (CEBL) officially announced the hiring of Julius as their new head coach and general manager.
+On December 5, 2019, the Vancouver Bandits of the Canadian Elite Basketball League (CEBL) officially announced the hiring of Julius as their new head coach and general manager.

 During the 2020 CEBL season, Julius led the Bandits to a regular season record of 4-2 and advanced to the CEBL championship game.
 They ultimately fell to the Edmonton Stingers in the final 90–73.

 The Bandits re-signed Julius to a contract extension on October 7, 2022.

 International

 In August 2017, Julius was signed by Saigon Heat of the ASEAN Basketball League (ABL), replacing British coach Tony Garbelotto.

 Kyle Julius was the new Team Canada Head Coach for 3D Global Sports Canada at the 39th William Jones Cup, held annually in Taipei City, Taiwan, since 1977.